Line of Duty Care

 Need Line of Duty Dental Care?

-A military hospital or clinic can verify your eligibility for LOD Care by calling the Air Force Reserve Command toll-free at 1-888-577- 2561, option “4” from 7:00 am to 5:00 pm EST, Monday – Friday.
+Note to Air Force Reservists: A military hospital or clinic can verify your eligibility for LOD care.
+Call the Air Force Reserve Command toll-free at 1-888-577- 2561, option “3” from 7:00 am to 5:00 pm ET, Monday – Friday.

 You’ll need to provide your full Social Security number.